 If you have reported a tweet or a specific account to Twitter, but they have not removed or suspended the account in question, you may need to seek other legal remedies.
 This might include hiring an attorney to contact the account holder or file an online defamation lawsuit.

 Minc Law has extensive experience going after individuals who make harmful and defamatory statements online.
 We have removed over 50,000 pieces of defamatory content from Twitter, social media platforms, and other websites.
-To learn more and set up a free consultation, fill out our online contact form, use our Live Chat feature, or call us at 216-373-7706.
+To learn more and set up a free consultation with an intake specialist, fill out our online contact form, use our Live Chat feature, or call us at 216-373-7706.